avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Lassalle et al 2023: https://pubmed.ncbi.nlm.nih.gov/37770747/

-Due to its high virulence (ability to cause acute watery diarrhoea) and epidemic-causing potential, the 7PET lineage is of major global public health concern, posing a particular risk in locations with humanitarian disasters in which sanitation and healthcare systems are disrupted (as occurred in Haiti and Yemen).
+Due to its high virulence (ability to cause acute watery diarrhoea) and epidemic-causing/pandemic-causing potential, the 7PET lineage is of major global public health concern, posing a particularly high risk in locations with humanitarian disasters in which sanitation and healthcare systems are disrupted (as occurred in Haiti and Yemen).
-In contrast, non-epidemic lineages of *V. cholerae* cause relatively much smaller outbreaks.
+In contrast, non-epidemic lineages of *V. cholerae* cause relatively much smaller outbreaks and are not epidemic-causing/pandemic-causing.
 Therefore our focus in this course will be primarily on 7PET, and not the non-epidemic lineages of *V. cholerae*.
 However, the non-epidemic lineages are of local public health concern in regions in which they are observed to relatively frequently cause isolated clinical cases or even outbreaks, e.g. beside the Gulf of Mexico in the USA (`Haley et al 2014`_), beside the Austrian lakes (`Lepuschitz et al 2019`_), or outbreaks caused